ThinkboxSoftware/Deadline/DevOps/Docker/BasicDockerfiles/README.md

 For the database, as long as the container has access to the IP address and port of the database, nothing further is required.
-In most cases, containers have the same access to IPs as the Docker host on which they are running, so nothing special is needed beyond specifying the correct hostname (or IP) and port when configuring Deadline.
+In most cases, containers have the same access to IPs as the Docker host on which they are running, so nothing special is needed beyond specifying the correct IP (or hostname) and port when configuring Deadline.

 For the Repository file structure, some additional steps are needed.
 While it is possible to install NFS or SMB clients into the container, it can be tricky.
-The more common approach is to mount the share on the Docker host (such as your workstation, laptop, are a dedicated server), and then make that share accessible to a container by using the Docker ```-v``` volume command.
+The more common approach is to mount the Repository share on the Docker host (such as your workstation, laptop, are a dedicated server), and then make that share accessible to a container by using the Docker ```-v``` volume option.
 In order to keep the basic Dockerfile examples concise, they assume that the volume command is being used to make the Repository file structure visible to the container.
 However, this approach comes with some caveats.